How to Test CPU Throttling in Windows 11

 Step 4: Monitor CPU performance

 Open HWMonitor while Prime95 does its thing.
-Look under the processor section for the “Core #” bits.
+Look under the processor section for the “Core #” sensors.
 Here, you can watch the clock speeds and temperatures for each core.

 Keep an eye on how your CPU handles the stress.
 If it starts slowing down because it’s getting too hot, that’s CPU throttling in action.